by Calculated Risk on 9/18/2019 07:00:00 AM

 From the MBA: Mortgage Applications Flat in Latest MBA Weekly Survey

-Mortgage applications increased 0.1 percent from one week earlier, according to data from the Mortgage Bankers Association’s (MBA) Weekly Mortgage Applications Survey for the week ending August 7, 2015. ...Click on graph for larger image.
+Mortgage applications decreased 0.1 percent from one week earlier, according to data from the Mortgage Bankers Association’s (MBA) Weekly Mortgage Applications Survey for the week ending September 13, 2019.
+Last week’s results included an adjustment for the Labor Day holiday.Click on graph for larger image.

-The average contract interest rate for 30-year fixed-rate mortgages with conforming loan balances ($417,000 or less) remained unchanged at 4.13 percent, with points decreasing to 0.31 from 0.34 (including the origination fee) for 80 percent loan-to-value ratio (LTV) loans.
+The average contract interest rate for 30-year fixed-rate mortgages with conforming loan balances ($484,350 or less) increased to 4.01 percent from 3.82 percent, with points decreasing to 0.37 from 0.44 (including the origination fee) for 80 percent loan-to-value ratio (LTV) loans.

 The first graph shows the refinance index since 1990.

 With lower rates, we saw a sharp increase in refinance activity.
 Now activity has declined a little as rates have increased.

 The second graph shows the MBA mortgage purchase index

 According to the MBA, purchase activity is up 15% year-over-year.

 Posted by Calculated Risk on 9/18/2019 07:00:00 AM